hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4484

-This [Qur’an] is guidance, and for those who disbelieve in the verses of their Lord there will be scourge of painful torment.
+This [Qur’an] is guidance, and for those who disbelieve in the verses of their Lord there will be a scourge of painful torment.

 # 4485